Proposed Qualified state interest amendment - Local heritage

 Brisbane City Council regularly updates the heritage requirements of Brisbane City Plan 2014 (City Plan), the planning tool that guides how land is used in the city.
 Places proposed for local heritage protections are identified through public nominations and Council projects, such as neighbourhood plans and precinct plans.

-Council recently asked for feedback on adding places to the Heritage overlay of City Plan in a proposal formally known as the Qualified state interest amendment – Local heritage (Local heritage amendment).
+In 2024, Council asked for feedback on adding places to the Heritage overlay of City Plan in a proposal formally known as the Qualified state interest amendment – Local heritage (Local heritage amendment).

-Read the summary of proposed changes below and download the schedule of amendments for full details:
+Read the summary of the proposed changes below and download the schedule of amendments for full details.

 Proposed Local heritage places

-The Local heritage amendment proposes the protection of 30 places across Brisbane through City Plan under the Local heritage place sub-category of the Heritage overlay.
+During May-June 2024 consultation, the Local heritage amendment proposed the protection of 30 places across Brisbane through City Plan under the Local heritage place sub-category of the Heritage overlay.

-To help protect identified heritage properties, the amendment proposes:
+To help protect identified heritage properties, the amendment proposed:

 • adding properties to the Heritage overlay in the Local heritage place sub-category